 6) You daren’t spend a single penny.

 School hols cost a bloody fortune.
 Even if you’re not taking them on holiday or don’t have a rota of fun days out planned.
 Why do kids insist on eating 20 meals a day in holiday time??
 So be prepared.
-Use July to save for the summer holidays, by not leaving the house… Or eating.
+Use this time to save for the summer holidays, by not leaving the house… Or eating.

 7) As a parent you begin to go out of your mind.